gurgeous/bust-a-gem/README.md

 #### Alternate ripper-tags installation

 Add `gem ripper-tags` to your Gemfile and run `bundle install`.
-In VS Code Settings, set `bustagem.cmd.rip` to `bundle exec ripper-tags -f TAGS -R` to use bundler.
+In VS Code Settings, set `bustagem.cmd.rip` to `bundle exec ripper-tags -f TAGS -R --force` to use bundler.

 ## Ripping